hazelcast/hazelcast/site/docs/api/sources-sinks.md

 ### Apache Pulsar

->This connector is under incubation.
+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/pulsar).

 ## In-memory Data Structures